loipf/DNAvc-pipeline/README.md

 # DNAvc pipeline

-a DNA variant calling pipeline from indexed `.bam` files to `.vcf` files with stats report
+a DNA variant calling pipeline from indexed `.bam` files to `.vcf` files with stats report.

+(DeepVariant currently optimised for Illumina WGS)

 ---